-Mexico was Australia's largest merchandise trading partner in Latin America in 2011-12 with two-way trade worth $2.9 billion.
-Australia's merchandise exports to Mexico are valued at over $1.0 billion, dominated by coal.
+Mexico was Australia's largest merchandise trading partner in Latin America in 2012 with two-way trade worth $2.9 billion.
+Australia's merchandise exports to Mexico are valued at over $880 million, dominated by coal.
 Other exports include: aluminium, medicaments, copper ores and concentrates and a growing range of services.
 The trade in Australian education and training services has been especially strong and student numbers continue to grow.
 Mexico is Australia's fifth largest education and training market in Latin America.
-In 2011, nearly 1,600 Mexican student enrolments were received by Australian educational institutions.
+In 2012, nearly 1,600 Mexican students were enrolled in Australian educational institutions, most pursuing higher education.
 Australian food and wine brands are increasingly on sale in Mexico.
 The stock of Australian investment in Mexico increased by 46 per cent between 2008 and 2011 to over A$3 billion.

 Mexico is one of the world's most important developing countries and a key economy in Latin America.
 Its size and geographical proximity to the world's largest economy and NAFTA partner, the United States, and very good links to markets in Central and South America, make it an attractive trading partner for Australia.
 Given complementary economic and trade profiles, there are strong prospects for expanding Australia-Mexico trade and investment, particularly under an eventual TPP.